Jason-Cyber-Projects/Azure-Siem-Lab/doc/architecture.md

 # Architecture Overview

-This document describes the overall structure of the Azure SOC lab and how data flows through the environment from activity to detection and incident creation.
+This document describes the overall structure of the Azure SIEM lab and how data flows through the environment from activity to detection and incident creation.

 ---